 The Penn State Collegiate Recovery Community currently serves about 25 students at University Park.
-Penn State’s main recovery programming consists of three or more one-hour recovery seminars each week, during which students discuss issues related to being a student in recovery at Penn State.
+Penn State’s main recovery programming consists of five recovery seminars each week, during which students discuss issues related to being a student in recovery at Penn State.
 The Collegiate Recovery Community also offers a Friends and Family Peer Support Meeting, which supports Penn State students impacted by another's alcohol or drug use.

 All students wishing to become members of the Penn State Collegiate Recovery Community sign a Membership Agreement in which the member agrees to remain free of alcohol and other drugs, to attend at least one of the peer-support seminars weekly, and to work a program outside the Collegiate Recovery Community, which entails attending 12-step meetings (or an equivalent) and regular work with a sponsor (or equivalent).

-Two affiliated organizations are crucial to the Penn State Collegiate Recovery Community: Our affiliated student organization, Lions for Recovery, and our Alumni Interest Group, Lions in Recovery.
+Two affiliated organizations are crucial to the Penn State Collegiate Recovery Community: Our affiliated student organization, Lions for Recovery, and our Alumni group, Lions in Recovery.

-Although our Program is at University Park only, we welcome any inquiries from students at any of Campuses, and we are always hoping to involve any Penn State alums who are in recovery or who support recovery at Penn State.
+Although our Program is at University Park only, we welcome any inquiries from students at any Commonwealth campuses, and we are always hoping to involve any Penn State alums who are in recovery or who support recovery at Penn State.